eclipse-dash/dash-licenses/README.md

 The current implementation uses two sources for license information.
 The first source is an Eclipse Foundation service that leverages data that the Eclipse Foundation's IP Team has collected over the years.
 When that source does not have information for a piece of content, [ClearlyDefined](https://clearlydefined.io/)'s service is used.

 The idea was to have some code that can be used to check the licenses of content, but write it in a manner that would make it easy to generate, for example, a Maven plug-in.
-The main focus, however, has been making this work as a CLI so that it can be used to sort out licenses for Maven, `package-lock.json`, yarn, etc.
+The main focus, however, has been making this work as a CLI so that it can be used to sort out licenses for Maven, `package-lock.json`, `yarn.lock`, etc.

 ## Build